Learning during COVID-19

 Also, find out what virtual opportunities there are for help in the class, for example virtual office hours, virtual TA sessions, and so forth.
 If these are not noted in the syllabus, check with the instructor.
-And take advantage of academic-support programming such as the services of The Writing Place and ASLA’s study groups, tutoring, coaching, and staff consultations, which will continue virtually.
+And take advantage of academic-support programming such as the services of The Writing Place and ASLA’s study groups, tutoring, coaching, and staff consultations, which continue virtually.

 Create structure for yourself.

 You won’t have many of the usual in-person meetings and events to add structure to your daily life, so create your own structure by mapping out a schedule.
 Try to get up and dressed at the same time every day, and schedule dedicated class time, study time, break time, and meal time.
 Get outside, if you can.
 Your daily schedule might look something like…

 - People overestimate their ability to multitask well.